-One of the many disturbing storylines to come out of the recent U.S. election is the seeming ease with which hackers are able to break into the most secure government websites and servers.
-With Cyber Monday coming up on November 28, it’s a good time to think about how safely you shop online, and perhaps add some new layers of cyber security in your own life.
+But as you fill up your cart in preparation, it’s a good time to think about how safely you shop online, and perhaps add some new layers of cyber security in your own life.

 What is Cyber Monday?

-First off, if you’ve managed to somehow survive the last decade or so without an internet connection, you may have missed out on the online alternative to the infamous Black Friday sales in the U.S. that take place the day after Thanksgiving.
-Just over a decade ago, online retailers decided to offer customers a way to get great deals from the comfort of their homes, rather than experiencing those long lineups and crazy scenes of doors literally crashing down.
+First off, if you’ve managed to somehow survive the last decade or so without an internet connection, you may have missed out on the online alternative to the infamous Black Friday sales that take place the day after U.S. Thanksgiving.
+Just over a decade ago, online retailers decided to offer customers a way to get great deals from the comfort of their homes, rather than facing long lineups at unspeakable hours in the morning for “doorbuster” sales.

-More recently, the phenomenon has crossed the border into Canada with many retailers offering online deals of their own.
-Sites such as Red Flag Deals and Bargain Moose compile lists of some of the deals available, but in 2016 it’s a safe bet than any retailer with an online presence will have a good selection of deals.
+As the years passed, the phenomenon crossed the border into Canada with many of our retailers offering online sales of their own.
+Sites such as Red Flag Deals and Bargain Moose compile lists of available deals, but in 2018, it’s a safe bet than any retailer with an online presence will have a good selection of deals.

-A lot of cyber security relies on some good old-fashioned common sense: don’t use obvious passwords, only shop on legitimate, trusted websites, and if it seems to good to be true – even for Cyber Monday – it may not be.
-Cyber safety starts with the devices from which you’ll be using to shop.
-Install anti-virus software on your devices, install all necessary software updates and regularly back them up in case data is lost.
+A lot of cyber security relies on some good old-fashioned common sense: don’t use obvious passwords, only shop on legitimate, trusted websites, and if it seems too good to be true – even for Cyber Monday – it may just be.
+Cyber safety starts with the devices you’ll be using to shop.
+Install anti-virus software, along with all necessary software updates, and regularly back your devices up in case data is lost.

 You should also have a different password for every different account you set up.
-Yes, it’s hard to keep track of them all, but that’s easier than the hassle of trying to get your money back after you have been scammed.
-There are trusted sites such as LastPass that help generate and safely store secure passwords for you.
+Yes, it’s hard to keep track of them all, but that’s easier than the hassle of trying to get your money back after you’ve been scammed.
+There are trusted sites such as LastPass that generate and safely store secure passwords for you.

 Just like banking, online shopping should only be done on a device you own, using a network you trust.
 In other words, don’t spend the afternoon shopping for all your holiday gifts using the free public Wi-Fi at your local coffee shop.

-Any online purchases you make should be only on sites with URLs that begin with HTTPS (rather than just HTTP).
-The extra “S” means the site is secure.
+Consider using a Virtual Private Network (VPN) when using public Wi-Fi and don’t access your personal information on these networks.
+And only shop on sites with URLs that begin with “https” (rather than just http).
+The extra “s” means the site is secure.

-Whenever possible, use a credit card to make online purchases instead of using money transfers from your bank or Paypal account.
+Also, monitor your bank and credit card statements for any unexpected or erroneous charges.
+And whenever possible, use a credit card to make online purchases instead of money transfers from your bank account.
 That way, if there is a fraudulent charge, the credit card company can reimburse you – provided you took security precautions.

-Be very careful when following links in emails or that lead you from one site to another.
-They could take you to a site that looks exactly like one for a trusted retailer, but is really just a front to steal your information.
+Be very careful when following links in emails that lead you from one site to another.
+They could take you to a site that looks exactly like the site of a trusted retailer, when it is really a front to steal your information.